meithecatte/compilercrim.es/content/bootstrap/asmless/index.md

 ## Is that all?

+Yup, we're done.
+The [rest of the code][block2] needed to define `if`, `then`, and other control-flow words looks exactly like in the previous post.

 You might ask, is that everything we need for Turing-completeness?[^turing] Perhaps there's a primitive we won't be able to define for some reason?
 I don't think we need to worry.
 Our branch can be used to implement a loop-until-zero